Now for the real start of the story. Prepare yourselves. Mwuhahahaha

 "Frozen Pond?
 That's not a whip or something is it?"

 Bernard spun on his heel and saw the person he was seeking out.
 Santa.
-The eighth Santa was a man named Samuel Clancy that was born in St. Louis, Missouri in 1914.
-He had shot the seventh, and longest living, Santa believing that said Santa was trying to rob his house.
+The two hundred and eighth Santa was a man named Samuel Clancy that was born in St. Louis, Missouri in 1914.
+He had shot the two hundred and seventh, and longest living, Santa believing that said Santa was trying to rob his house.
 Samuel put on the suit to spite lucky number seven and became the new Santa.
 "No, Santa, Frozen Pond isn't a whip.
 It's a katana that was given to me by an old friend back in the days before Christmas elves existed.
 When it was social acceptable, and probably required, for an elf to wield a weapon," Bernard explained.
 "I probably couldn't do anything with it.
 It's been at least fifteen hundred years since I last used it."
 Bernard shook his head, clearing any thoughts of Inora Everest away.
 "Anyway, Santa, did you really think it was wise to have a ribbon and tinsel fight while I was gone?
 The workshop's a mess and we'll be at least half a day behind-"

 "Bernard, that isn't a concern right now."
 Bernard stared at Santa incredulously and dropped his jaw.